Cohomology of rigid curves with semi-stable coverings: Introduction

-Lubin-Tate spaces for $GL_2$ are examples of wide open rigid curves.
-The intention of our research is in the application to the study of action of Hecke operators on the $\ell$-adic cohomology of Lubin-Tate spaces for $GL_2$.
+The connected components of Lubin-Tate spaces for $GL_2$ are examples of wide open rigid curves.
+The intention of our research is in the application to the study of group actions on the $\ell$-adic cohomology of Lubin-Tate spaces for $\textit{GL}_2$.